OAuth3/browser-oauth3.js/README.md

 ```

 Note: since jQuery doesn't have a compatible Promise/A implementation,
-es6-promise should be included for MSIE.
+es6-promise (or any Promise/A implementation of your choice) should be included for MSIE.
 You can get it via `bower install --save es6-promise`.

 **Angular**: